High stakes supplier selection

-\With operations across the world, our client's operational processes were struggling to deliver the level of support that the Executive team increasingly needed.
-In particular, Business Intelligence systems were fragmented across different functions and geographies.
-They also lacked the capability to handle the substantial growth in volume and sophistication of data required to enable and sustain market leading business decisions.
+With operations across the world, our client's operational processes were struggling to deliver the level of support that the executive team increasingly needed.
+In particular, business intelligence systems were fragmented across different functions and geographies, and they lacked the capability to handle the substantial growth in volume and sophistication of data required to enable and sustain market leading business decisions.

-Our client was therefore mobilising a €100m+ programme to deliver a common global information core and advanced capabilities to analyse the wealth of intelligence available across the business.
-Based on our long-standing relationship with our client, we had already worked closely alongside them playing a significant role in the early stages of the programme - helping to develop the programme framework and guide it through internal approval.
-Now, in parallel with our work to create both high level and more detailed programme plans, our client asked us to provide core input to the supplier selection and manage the mobilisation process that would underpin the next phase of work.
+Our client was therefore mobilizing a €100m+ prograe to deliver a common global information core and advanced capabilities to analyze the wealth of intelligence available across the business.
+Due to our long-standing relationship with the client, we had already worked closely alongside them, playing a significant role in the early stages of the program - helping to develop the program framework and guide it through internal approval.
+In parallel with our work to create both high level and more detailed program plans, our client asked us to provide core input to the supplier selection and manage the mobilization process that would underpin the next phase of work.

-Working as part of integrated team from IT (Development and Operations) , Enterprise Services and Procurement, we helped develop and run a supplier selection and mobilisation process for the programme.
+Working as part of integrated team from IT (Development and Operations), Enterprise Services and Procurement, we helped develop and run a supplier selection and mobilization process for the program.

-The joint team worked closely together to define an initial process, and then create an end-to-end delivery methodology which would lead to the very best outcome
+The joint team worked closely together to define an initial process, and then create an end-to-end delivery methodology which would lead to the best outcome.

-The joint team created and issued an RFP, and then researched and engaged suppliers.
-We then worked with them to evaluate the bids, and generate the short list.
-After oral presentations from the shortlisted suppliers, feedback was coordinated from a wide range of stakeholders and the downselect decision reached.
+The joint team created and issued an RFP, researched and engaged suppliers, and we then worked alongside them to evaluate the bids and generate the shortlist.
+After oral presentations from the shortlisted suppliers, feedback was coordinated from a wide range of stakeholders and the down-select decision reached.

-No two projects are the same.
-As a result, we strongly believe that in terms of how you approach them, one size very rarely fits all.
-So as part of our decision making process, we took time to ensure that the BI methodology of our selected Systems Integration supplier was specifically tailored for this particular programme.
+No two projects are the same, and as a result, we strongly believe that in terms of how you approach them, one size very rarely fits all.
+So as part of our decision making process, we took time to ensure that the BI methodology of our selected Systems Integration supplier was specifically tailored for this particular program.

 Working hand-in-hand with our client's Procurement and Legal teams, we conducted detailed contractual negotiations with the chosen suppliers, reaching agreement and contract signature in line with the plan.
 The strong contractual position we established gave our client confidence.

-As part of the contracting process, we helped strengthen our client leadership's team understanding around how to create robust contracts and frameworks.
+As part of the contracting process, we helped strengthen the leadership team’s understanding of how to create robust contracts and frameworks.
 This has brought them new skills they can take with them to other significant negotiations in the future.

 The suppliers were then rapidly mobilised and we handed over the management of them to the client team members that had been appointed as ongoing supplier managers.

 The vendor selection process was completed within the set timeframes, successfully engaging three suppliers.
-We then supported those suppliers as they ramped up the programme to full capacity, and their resources were actively working on the programme on schedule.
+We then supported those suppliers as they ramped up the program to full capacity, and their resources were actively working on the program on schedule.

-Representing the programme, our detailed contractual negotiations input not only brought our clients the right suppliers and programme methodology, but also delivered significant procurement ‘savings’.
+Representing the program, our detailed contractual negotiations input not only brought our clients the right suppliers and program methodology, but also delivered significant procurement ‘savings’.
 For example, our input helped achieve reductions on initial bid price, including rates lower than incumbents’.

-We put in place an on-going programme supplier management framework, which included quarterly performance reviews with each supplier.
-We really brought our delivery experience to bear highlighting the ability to collaborate and work constructively together across the three key suppliers would be a key factor underpinning the ultimate success of the programme.
-So we made it a key criterion for evaluating their performance on the programme.
+We put in place an on-going program supplier management framework, which included quarterly performance reviews with each supplier.
+We really brought our delivery experience to bear, highlighting the ability to collaborate and work constructively together across the three key suppliers as a key factor underpinning the ultimate success of the program.
 We developed a satisfaction payment regime, which was consistent for all three suppliers and based on both individual and group performance.
-The contracts included an innovative, outcomes-based supplier bonus/ penalty scheme to really drive the right types of collaborative behaviour.
+The contracts included an innovative, outcomes-based supplier bonus/ penalty scheme to really drive the right types of collaborative behavior.

-We're proud of the supplier selection process we helped create, and the way in which we worked collaboratively to achieve the right result for our client, is now considered to be the best practice template for all their major programmes.
-It was a fundamental factor in setting the programme up to deliver effectively across a wide range of business functions and geographies.
+We're proud of the supplier selection process we helped create, and the way in which we worked collaboratively to achieve the right result for our client is now considered to be the best practice template for all their major programs.
+It was a fundamental factor in setting the program up to deliver effectively across a wide range of business functions and geographies.